Close

 Taito-ku, Tokyo

-In March 2023, we concluded an agreement with the municipality of Taito-ku to collaborate and cooperate in the promotion of local residents’ health and to contribute to community development for the realization of a sustainable society and our harmonious coexistence with the community.
+In March 2023, we concluded an agreement with the municipality of Taito-ku upon the relocation of the Head Office to that area.
+This agreement was forged with the aim of collaborating and cooperating in the promotion of local residents’ health and contributing to community development for the realization of a sustainable society and our harmonious coexistence with the community.

 photo